(Cane Hill, Arkansas, April 26, 1892 – San Antonio, Texas, September 27, 1964).1

 Thomas Welch Blackburn, Sr., was a physician and surgeon in Arkansas.2 His son attended Oklahoma State University and, from 1914 to 1917, worked for Wagner Electric and Manufacturing Co., in St. Louis and then Commonwealth Steel Company in Illinois.3 He was in R.O.T.C. at Fort Sheridan, Illinois, when he registered for the draft.4 He attended ground school at the University of Illinois, graduating September 1, 1917.5

-Two weeks later, according to a list of “Cadets of Italian Detachment Posted Dec 3rd” drawn up by detachment member Fremont Cutler Foss, Blackburn went with eleven others ((James Mitchell Coburn, Kenneth MacLean Cunningham, John Lavalle, Roy Edwin Martz, Leo McCarthy, Uel Thomas McCurry, Linn Daicy Merrill, Thomas M. Nial, Elwood D. Stanbery, Horace Palmer Wells, and Louis McComas Young) to No. 61 Squadron at Rochford in Essex.6 This was a home defense squadron flying S.E.5a’s, but presumably there were also older planes that could be used for training.
+Two weeks later, according to a list of “Cadets of Italian Detachment Posted Dec 3rd” drawn up by detachment member Fremont Cutler Foss, Blackburn went with eleven others ((James Mitchell Coburn, Kenneth MacLean Cunningham, John Lavalle, Roy Edwin Martz, Leo McCarthy, Uel Thomas McCurry, Linn Daicy Merrill, Thomas M. Nial, Elwood D. Stanbery, Horace Palmer Wells, and Louis McComas Young) to No. 61 Squadron at Rochford in Essex; 61 was a home defense squadron flying S.E.5a’s.6 Some of the men, perhaps all, were quickly reassigned to No. 198 Night Training Squadron, which shared the airfield with No. 61 and which had Avros for training purposes.6a If Blackburn was among those reassigned, then, judging by the account of his fellow cadet McCurry, he would have received extensive initial training at No. 198.6b

 By late March Blackburn had completed enough flying to be recommended for his commission.
-Pershing’s cable forwarding the recommendation is dated March 25, 1918; the confirming cable is dated April 5, 1918.7 I have not been able to document his subsequent activities before July 1918 when Blackburn, along with a number of other second Oxford detachment men, was at the 3rd Aviation Instruction Center at Issoudun, France.
-After that there is another long gap in the records I have been able to locate until November 11, 1918, when he is listed as a ferry pilot.
+Pershing’s cable forwarding the recommendation is dated March 25, 1918; the confirming cable is dated April 5, 1918.7 I have not been able to document his subsequent activities before July 1918 when Blackburn, along with a number of other second Oxford detachment men, was ordered to the 3rd Aviation Instruction Center at Issoudun, France, which would suggest he was to train on DH-4s.
+After that there is another long gap in the records until November 11, 1918, when he is listed as a ferry pilot.
 After the armistice, Blackburn was assigned to the U.S. 25th Aero Squadron.8 Sloan, in his Wings of Honor, indicates that Blackburn may for a time have been with the U.S. 141st and 138th Aero Squadrons in early 1919.9

 After the war Blackburn remained in the Air Service and Air Force, serving in various capacities, and retiring in 1952 with the rank of brigadier general.10